Great Basin Wildrye

 - 1 tablespoon sesame oil

-- 1. Heat sesame oil in a large skillet over medium heat and add garlic and ginger, sautéing until fragrant.
+- 1. Heat sesame oil in a large skillet over medium heat, then add ginger and garlic, sautéing until fragrant.

-- 2. Add broccoli, bell pepper, and carrot, stir-frying for about 5 minutes until tender.
+- 2. Add broccoli, bell pepper, and carrot to the skillet, cooking until just tender.

-- 3. Stir in the cooked Great Basin Wildrye and soy sauce, cooking for an additional 2 minutes before serving.
+- 3. Stir in the cooked Great Basin Wildrye and soy sauce, mixing well.
+Cook for an additional 2-3 minutes, garnish with sesame seeds, and serve.

 - 2 eggs